swup/fragment-plugin/README.md

 ```
 ### Notes

+- Both the current and the incoming `DOM` **must** contain the fragment you want to replace for a route
 - The last rule that matches the current route wins
 - For each entry in the `fragments` array, only the first matching element will be selected